eformsignen/eformsignen.github.io/_build/html/_sources/help/chapter2.rst.txt

    -  Can delegate its role to another member when the company administrator needs to be changed.

-When the company administrator deletes her/his eformsign account, the company is also be deleted.
+When the company administrator deletes their eformsign account, the company is also deleted.
 If the administrator wants to delete only the account, then she/he can delegate the administrator permission to another member, and then delete the account.

 **Delegating the Company Administrator Permission**